kukuu/games/algorithms/README.md

 The most customizable is the **for loop**, which we can use to iterate through array indexes in almost any order.

 **forEach(**) executes a provided function once for each array element.
-It throws away return values and always returns undefined . forEach() will allow a callback function to mutate the current array.
+It throws away return values and always returns undefined . forEach() will allow a callback function.
 This callback is allowed to mutate the calling array.

 **map()** creates a new array with the results of calling a provided function on every element in the calling array, and will instead return a new array.
 It allocates memory and stores return values.